-By Ioe Ross
+By Joe Ross

 ooking for something to help you get through the pandemic?
 It's always fun to read a book that includes bluegrass music in its plot.
-Barry includes bluegrass music in its plot.
 Barry Willis, retired pilot, author and banjo player, has released an exciting new novel, Icy Strait: The Alaskan Adventures of the Banjo Pilot.
 It's a sequel to his 2018 book, The Banjo Pilot, and will be available in early 2021.